General Hunting Laws

 Possession of hunting equipment in the fields and forests or on the waters or ice of this state on Sunday is prima facie evidence of a violation of Sunday hunting law, unless the equipment is securely wrapped in a complete cover, fastened in a case, or carried in at least two separate pieces in such a way that it cannot be fired without the pieces being joined together (for the purpose of this paragraph, a firearm clip, magazine, or cylinder is not considered a "piece").

-Bows and arrows must be kept in a case or cover if broadheads or field points are kept attached to the arrows.
+Archery equipment must be kept in a case or cover if broadheads or field points are kept attached to the arrows or bolts.

 Exceptions: A person may possess hunting equipment on Sunday for legitimate activities such as target practice, sighting in rifles, etc., or for persons carrying hand guns as prescribed by Title 25 subsection 2001-A.